Pointwise eigenfunction estimates and intrinsic ultracontractivity-type properties of Feynman-Kac semigroups for a class of L\'{e}vy processes: Proofs

-\begin{proof}[Proof of Theorem \ref{thm:neciuc}] To prove (1) observe that for any $t>0$ we can find $R>0$ such that $V(x) \geq (4/t) |\log \nu(x)|$ for $|x|>R$, and we can proceed in the same way as in the proof of (1) of Theorem \ref{thm:suffiuc}.
+\begin{pf*}{Proof of Theorem~\ref{thmneciuc}} To prove (1), observe that for any $t>0$ we can find $R>0$ such that $V(x) \geq(4/t) |\log\nu(x)|$ for $|x|>R$, and we can proceed in the same way as in the proof of (1) of Theorem~\ref{thmsuffiuc}.

-When the semigroup $\semi T$ is IUC, then by the same arguments as in the proof of Theorem \ref{thm:suffiuc}(2) for every $t>0$ there is $C=C(X,V,t)$ such that we have
+When the semigroup $\{T_t\dvtx t \geq0\}$ is IUC, then by the same arguments as in the proof of Theorem \ref{thmsuffiuc}(2) for every $t>0$ there is $C=C(X,V,t)$ such that we have